6 Degrees is the global forum for inclusion.

 6 Degrees Toronto

 6 Degrees Toronto involves the brightest minds and the boldest methods, bringing thinkers, doers, executives, artists, politicians, and civil society leaders together in order to get them talking about what is really happening in the world.
-Presented by the Institute for Canadian Citizenship, the immersive annual three-day Toronto event anchors a series of one-day pop-up events across Canada and around the world.
-To date, 6 Degrees has brought the global conversation on citizenship and inclusion to Vancouver, Calgary, The Hague, St. Gallen, Switzerland, and Berlin.
-In 2019, 6 Degrees Toronto will take place September 23–25.
+A project of the Institute for Canadian Citizenship, the immersive annual three-day Toronto event anchors a series of one-day pop-up events across Canada and around the world.
+To date, 6 Degrees has brought the global conversation on citizenship and inclusion to Vancouver, Calgary, The Hague, St. Gallen, Switzerland, Berlin, and Mexico City.

 Adrienne Clarkson Prize for Global Citizenship

 The annual LaFontaine-Baldwin Lectures gather Canadians to reflect on democracy, citizenship, and the public good.
 Established by John Ralston Saul, and hosted for the past decade by the Institute for Canadian Citizenship, several prominent thinkers, including Sue Gardner, Michael Sandel, Naomi Klein, George Erasmus, Louise Arbour, the Rt.
 Hon.
 Beverley McLachlin, Robert Lepage, Shawn A-in-chut Atleo, and Naheed Nenshi, have delivered talks.
 For more information, click here.